Informal Carers - Key Facts & Support Available in 2024

 Alongside our new research on the financial hardship of being an informal carer, there’s been a surge of online searches from carers who are feeling trapped, burnt out and stressed by their new responsibilities.

-Over the last 12 months, our analysis of carer’s online habits has found a surge of searches detailing mental health worries:*
+Our analysis of carer’s online habits has found a surge of searches detailing mental health worries:*

 Search Term | How Much More Are People Searching For It? |